graphitecodes/Gary_BlueStampsPortfolio/index.md

 # Schematics
-Made by Gary Pan in Procreate on iPad.
+Pre Modifications Made by Gary Pan in Procreate on iPad.

 ![Headstone Image](Schematics.jpg)

+After Modifications

 <!--# Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.
 -->